thewolff/docs/dev/api/stream.md

 ## Response

 The response is a JSON array.
-If no tweets are available, then the response will be an empty JSON array.
+If no entities are available, then the response will be an empty JSON array.
 If an error occurs then the response will be empty (whitespace).

 ## Example Request